rweigel/stats/syllabus.md

 2. Frequentism and Bayesianism: A Python-driven Primer (2015), by J. VanderPlas ([arxiv.org/pdf/<wbr>1411.5018.pdf](https://arxiv.org/pdf/1411.5018.pdf)).
 3. Lecture notes on the comparison of frequentist and Bayesian Inference, by J. Orloff and J. Bloom ([MIT18<wbr>_05S14<wbr>_Reading20.pdf](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading20.pdf))
 4. Statistical Inference Showdown: The Frequentists vs. The Bayesians (2017), by K. Dubovikov.
+5. [The Earth is Round](https://psycnet.apa.org/record/1995-12080-001) covers the mis-use of significance tests in the psychological literature.

 ### Credible Intervals